First principles band structure of interacting phosphorus and boron/aluminum $\delta$-doped layers in silicon: Results

 \subsection{Band structure and LDOS of aluminum-phosphorus $\delta$-doped layers}

 In addition to the use of boron as an acceptor for $\delta$-doping a layer of silicon, aluminum has also been demonstrated as a potential dopant.\cite{radue2021alcl3} We examine how these aluminum-phosphorus structures may compare with boron-phosphorus structures in Fig.~\ref{fig:al-p-bandstruc-low} and \ref{fig:al-p-bandstruc-high}, looking at the band structure and the LDOS of the material.
-We see that in these systems the $\delta$-doped layer induced bands are less suppressed by each other than the structures doped with phosphorus and boron, leading to more strongly overlapping band structures.
+We see that in these systems the $\delta$-doped layer induced bands in the band structure are less suppressed by each other than the structures doped with phosphorus and boron, leading to more strongly overlapping band structures.
 In appendix B, we explore the doping potentials that are generated by these boron-phosphorus and aluminum-phosphorus structures.
 We demonstrate that boron induces more stress in the surrounding silicon than aluminum does.
-This observation can be used to help explain the significantly lowered amount of suppression of the $\delta$-layer induced bands with aluminum compared to boron.
+This observation can be used to help explain the significantly lowered amount of suppression of the $\delta$-layer induced bands with aluminum compared to boron, and generally cleaner valence and conduction peaks in the resulting LDOS.
 Stronger displacement from the boron $\delta$-doped layers can lead to small atomic variation in the position of nearby silicon atoms, which can help screen the potential from the $\delta$-doped layers from extending as far.
-Overall, however, these structures largely resemble the same band gap behavior seen in the boron and phosphorus $\delta$-doped layer structures, with effective band gaps lowering as the separation increases.
+Overall, however, these structures largely resemble the same behavior seen in the boron and phosphorus $\delta$-doped layer structures, with the energy between the acceptor and donor peaks lowering as the separation increases.
+The LDOS for these systems also remain similar, with distinct acceptor and donor peaks forming at $\delta$ layer separation distances $>$ 1 nm.
 We hypothesize that an arsenic-boron system or arsenic-aluminum system (or additional combinations moving further down the periodic table) would continue the trend of lowered suppression of the $\delta$-layer induced bands.